jacknm96/Save/TankGame/readme.txt

 Backward: 's'
 Rotate left: 'a'
 Rotate right: 'd'

+Turret Controls:
-Rotate turret left: 'q'
+Rotate turret left: 'q' or 'j'
-Rotate turret right: 'e'
+Rotate turret right: 'e' or 'l'
 Shoot: spacebar
+Detach/Reattach turret: 'p'

+While Detached:
+Turret forward: 'i'
+Turret backward: 'k'

 Arrow keys move camera.
 Note that if the tank is offscreen and 'w' or 's' is pressed to move the tank, the camera will re-center on the tank